 - For example, the drug may not be on the plan's "Drug List" or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
 If you decide to get the drug immediately, you may need to pay the full cost for it. - Save your receipt and send a copy to us when you ask us to pay you back.
-In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost.
+In some situations, we may need to get more information from your doctor in order to pay you back for the drug.

-7. When you pay the cost of covered plan supplemental benefits or medical supplies
+When you pay the cost of covered plan supplemental benefits or medical supplies

-You may receive services for some plan supplemental benefits from providers outside of our network.
-This may include acupuncture, naturopathy, and covered medical supplies (such as compression socks or post-mastectomy bras) from drug or department stores (such as Walmart and Nordstrom).
+You may receive services for some plan supplemental benefits or medical supplies from providers outside of our network.
+This may include acupuncture, naturopathy, vision care, and for covered medical supplies (such as compression socks or post-mastectomy bras) from drug or department stores (such as Walmart and Nordstrom).
 You or your provider should contact us to determine how much of your benefit amount is remaining before receiving services.
 When you receive these services, you should ask the provider to bill the plan.
-For example, the drug may not be on the plan's List of Covered Drugs (Formulary); or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
-If you decide to get the drug immediately, you may need to pay the full cost for it.

 - If you pay the entire amount yourself at the time you receive the care, you need to ask us to pay you back for our share of the cost.
 Send us the bill, along with documentation of any payments you have made. - At times you may get a bill from the provider asking for payment that you think you do not owe.
-Send us this bill, along with documentation of any payments you have already made. - If the provider is owed anything, we will pay the provider directly. - If you have already paid more than your share of the cost of the service, we will determine how much you owed and pay you back for our share of the cost. - Plan supplemental benefits have a coverage limit.
-We will not pay for any of these services beyond the plan benefit limit.
+Send us this bill, along with documentation of any payments you have already made. - If the provider is owed anything, we will pay the provider directly. - If you have already paid more than your share of the cost for the service, we will determine how much you owed and pay you back our share of the cost. - Plan supplemental benefits have a coverage limit.
+We will not pay for any of these services beyond the benefit limit.
 Please see Chapter 4 for benefit details.

-All of the examples above are types of coverage decisions.
-This means that if we deny your request for payment, you can appeal our decision.
+When you send us a request for payment, we will review your request and decide whether the service or drug should be covered.
+This is called making a coverage decision.
+If we decide it should be covered, we will pay for the service or drug.
+If we deny your request for payment, you can appeal our decision.
 Chapter 9 of this document has information about how to make an appeal.